Skip to main content

 Querying and ingestquery, ingest, import, tail, fields, count, sample, watch, diff, last, explain, examples

-Server and operationsserver, status, health, indexes, cache, jobs, doctor
+Server and operationsserver, status, health, indexes, cache, jobs, doctor, shippers

 Saved objectsmv, saved, save, run